lukechn99/github-quickstart/intro_computer_networks/ch1-2_study_guide.md

 data data data data data ...
 ```
 ---
+HTTP/2 improves on HTTP/1 and HTTP/1.1 by compressing headers, pipelining HTTP requests, using server push, backward compatibility, and overall speediness of service.

 ### Electronic mail in the internet
+TCP port 25
+Whereas HTTP waits for a pull to give data, email works as a push, pushing emails to servers without them asking.
+Email uses SMTP when a server is receiving a message, but uses POP3 or IMAP when a client is receiving the message.
+In POP3, there is a phase for the user to authorize using their password (think logging into Gmail), and then there is a transaction phase that is interactive, the user can list emails, retrieve them, delete, or quit, much like an email application.
+POP3 allows for this between the client and mail server.

 ### DNS
 ### P2P applications
 Client server means always on host and permanent IP address.
 Clients can be off or on, have dynamic IP addresses, and don't have to communicate with other clients.
 In P2P, there is no always on server and connections are intermittent.
 P2P needs a central directory server still to find peers.

 ### Video streaming and content distribution networks
 ### Socket programming